metevs09/CP2104_USB_to_UART/README.md

 # CP2104_USB_to_UART
-USB to UART with CP2104
+This design is designed for data transfer between USB and UART communication protocols.